 The decrease in the Cassette business was mainly due to lower market demand.
-The decline has been on a consistent basis for some time, it is expected that this sunset business will ultimately being phased out in place of newer media formats.
+The decline has been consistent for some years now as it is expected that this sunset business will ultimately being phased out in place of newer media formats.

-The Group's venture in Property Development contributed RM6.80 million in turnover and yielded a profit of RM1.79 million.
-The 7 unit of factories developed received overwhelming responses.
-They are fully sold and will be completed by 2009.
-Although this new segment is relatively small to the Group, it presents new opportunities for our diversification strategy.
+The Group's venture in Property Development contributed an increased RM14.61 million in turnover during FY2009 from RM6.79 million in FY2008 and yielded a profit of RM1.52 million.
+The 7 unit of factories developed are fully sold and near completion.